danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 mentioned earlier, it would be nice to have things at a maturity level so that no custom environment variable, paths, or shell scripts need to be run.
 Instead, we would be building workflows with actions as building blocks.
 I wasn't expecting this before I started working with GitHub Actions, but I am sold that this would be immensely powerful.

 Since GitHub recently released CI/CD for Actions, many of the GitHub provided actions could use a little polish still.
-Most of the things that I thought of for improvements already had been recognized by others with Issues opened for Feature requests.
+Most of the things that I thought of for improvements, already had been recognized by others with Issues opened for Feature requests.
 If we give it a little time, I am sure these will be improved soon.